 A high-level course in spirits, covering a broad range of spirits from across the world and looking in detail at the production and maturation methods that define them.

-- A detailed understanding of the techniques used in spirit production:
+- The techniques used in spirit production:

 - Processing of raw materials

 - Post-distillation practices

 Factors affecting the style and quality of spirits, studying eleven core spirit categories in detail:

 - Caribbean rum

 The characteristics of 23 additional spirit categories, focusing on: